rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: Just need to head off the term confusion.
 The `WindowProxy` object cannot be modeled with an ES6 Proxy

-BF: has there been any consideration of job queues?  e.g., the promise realm is shared across realms?
+BF: Has there been any consideration of job queues?  e.g., the promise realm is shared across realms?

 MM: Yeah, they're pro-worker per agent.
 Not per-realm.

 BF: I didn't see anything about controlling promises here.
 Is that separate?

-MM: yes, once Dave revives the old wiki.ecmascript.org pages.
+MM: Yes, once Dave revives the old wiki.ecmascript.org pages.
 I can point you at a bare start at an API to try to re-ify agent.

 DH: Even though they belong in separate layers we want to make sure that they are....similar.